Medical Assistant Interview Questions to Ask

 - Stress: In a high-stress office, you’d ask, “How do you handle stress?”
 The answer you want to hear involves balance, whether that comes from taking a five-minute break to walk around the building, or outside activities like a yoga class.

 - Prioritizing and multitasking: In a multi-doctor office, ask the candidate how they would prioritize workloads and tasks, as well as how they multitask in their current position.

 - Adding value: Especially if the practice needs to make improvements, ask, “How did you add value to the patient experience at your last job,” and “What did you do at your last company to increase revenues, reduce costs, or save time?”

-Finally, finish with an open-ended question, such as “What did you like and not like about your last practice?”
-Listen for clues about whether the candidate could thrive in your practice.
+- Culture: Finally, finish with an open-ended question, such as “What did you like and not like about your last practice?”
+Listen for clues about whether the candidate would enjoy working at your practice.

-Asking the right medical assistant interview questions by focusing on hard skills, soft skills, and cultural fit doesn’t mean you’ll never have to do another interview again; but it can help.
+Asking revealing medical assistant interview questions by focusing on hard skills, soft skills, and cultural fit means you’ll be more likely to find someone who will be an asset to your patients and practice.
 Ready to take your candidate search to a higher level?
 Get started on finding the right fit today by posting your job for free on Monster.